Logs in WHMCS

 5. When you are finished troubleshooting, set Module Logging to Off.

-• The Module Log requires the View Module Debug Log permission.
+• Your administrator role must include the View Module Debug Log permission.

-• To record entries in the Module Log, you must temporarily grant the DROP privilege to the WHMCS database user.
+• You must temporarily grant the DROP privilege to the WHMCS database user.
 For more information, see Database Privileges.

 Ticket Mail Import Log